olooney/oranlooney.com/content/post/genji-ko.md

     </table>
 </div>

-And there it is: $B\_5 = 52$, so there are exactly 52 Genji-mon, no more and no fewer.
+And there it is: $B\_5 = 52$, confirming that there are exactly 52 Genji-mon, no more and no fewer.

 Conclusion
 ----------

-It's not too surprising that some of these mathematics were worked out over seven hundred years ago; combinatorics is an easy branch to stumble into when it arises in connection to some practical problem.
+It's not too surprising that some of these ideas were worked out over seven hundred years ago; combinatorics is an easy branch to stumble into when it arises in connection to some practical problem.
 It does, however, feel slightly surreal that it was a bunch of bored nobles playing an esoteric parlor game who first noticed these patterns and used it to attach literary significance to their activities.
 But I'm happy they did so, because they did something we mere number crunchers would not have thought to do: they made them beautiful.

 <hr>